COS301-SE-2023/Avalanche/Docs/SRS-v1.md

 ### Project Management

-A biweekly summary report will be submitted to the industry mentor.
+* A biweekly summary report will be submitted to the industry mentor.
 This will include progress, obstacles and upcoming goals.
-The project will be managed using Githubs project board and any issues that need to be sent to the client will be done using Jira
+* The project will be managed using Githubs project board and any issues that need to be sent to the client will be done using Jira.
-Weekly scrum meetings will take place.
+* Weekly scrum meetings will take place.
-3 stand ups will take place each week
+* 3 stand ups will take place each week.
-We will have weekly meetings with our lecture mentor and with our industry mentor
+* We will have weekly meetings with our lecture mentor and with our industry mentor.